 Authorization

-The HTTP Authorization request header is used to provide credentials for a user, authorizing the client to interact with a protected resource.
+Accessing a protected resource requires presenting credentials.
+The HTTP Authorization request header carries these credentials, authorizing the client to interact with the resource.

 Usage

-The Authorization request header is used to obtain access to a protected resource and is typically sent after the client is informed that access is restricted.
-For example, after receiving a 401 Unauthorized HTTP response from the server that includes the WWW-Authenticate header, the client can submit credentials in this fashion.
+The Authorization request header obtains access to a protected resource and is typically sent after the client is informed access is restricted.
+For example, after receiving a 401 Unauthorized HTTP response from the server including the WWW-Authenticate header, the client submits credentials in this fashion.

 Directives

-The authentication-scheme is a mandatory directive and it can be accompanied by other scheme-specific parameters.
-It defines the HTTP method in which credentials are encoded and common approaches include Basic, Digest, and Negotiate.
+The authentication-scheme is a mandatory directive, accompanied by optional scheme-specific parameters.
+The scheme defines the encoding method for credentials.
+Common approaches include Basic, Bearer, Digest, and Negotiate.

 Example